REFLEX SYMPATHETIC DYSTROPHY

 - MRI: to rule out any abnormal soft tissue structures that might be causing your symptoms

-- Nerve Conduction Study: to show if the nerves are carrying signals normally and the muscles are responding to those signals.
+- Nerve Conduction Study: to show whether the nerves in the extremity are carrying signals normally and the hand muscles are responding to those signals.

-- Medications: Anti-inflammatories, corticosteroids, anti-depressants, anti-convulsants, opioids, vitamins, and blood pressure medications.
+- Medications: Anti-inflammatory drugs (NSAIDs), oral corticosteroids, anti-depressants, blood pressure medications, anti-convulsants, vitamins, and opioid analgesics.

-- Injection Therapy: Injecting a numbing medicine near the affected nerves.
-This is recommended early in RSD.
+- Injection therapy: Injecting a numbing medicine near the affected sympathetic nerves.
+This is usually recommended early in RSD.

-- Therapy: exercise is essential to permanent relief.
-Physical therapy is important to regain normal use.
+- Therapy: Active exercise is essential to permanent relief.
+Physical and/or occupational therapy are important in helping patients regain normal use patterns.

 - If nonsurgical treatment fails, there are surgical procedures that may help reduce symptoms.